The branches of the Rothiemay Area Lobbans (FT14993) [revised Mar. 2020]

-The Rothiemay area Lobbans is a genetically-related group (i.e., haplogroup) (technically identified as R-BY227100) within the NE Scotland Lobbans haplogroup (R-JFS0275), geographically located in northwestern Banffshire and adjacent Aberdeenshire (red on map above).
-It contains so far one subgroup (FT120187) for the Loanend Kinnoir–Drumblade tree.
+The Rothiemay area Lobbans is a genetically-related group (i.e., haplogroup) (technically identified as FT14993) within the Banffshire Lobbans (R-BY227100) of the NE Scotland Lobbans haplogroup (R-JFS0275), geographically located in northwestern Banffshire and adjacent Aberdeenshire (red on map above).
+It contains nine family branches, as shown below, of which two have been genetically identified in haplogroups: the Loanend Kinnoir–Drumblade tree (FT120187) and the Knabbygates Lobbans (BY98993).
 The branches with connections documented by records all lead back to Andrew Loban, b. abt 1590, through one of his five grandsons (see diagram below).
 The Knabbygates line connection is inferred from the DNA connection between donors #1 and #7 and is postulated to occur earlier than the five grandsons, perhaps via one of Andrew’s unknown sons, as explained in another page.
 Also explained there is that the evidence for the name of this patriarch is uncertain, but even if the name is different, the structure is the same.

 I patched together the lines of descent using Family Tree Maker and posted the composite tree is on my MyHeritage: Rothiemay Area Lobbans tree (most recent = build 5).
 If there are questions as you use it, please let me know.
 The definitive trees remain the Syd Lobban Collection.
 I also generated the standard Descendants Report (text including all the notes) for Andrew Lobban–274 pp. I cut off at 9 generations to avoid including any living people.
 It is a large pdf (12MB), download here.
 However, the easiest way to understand the structure of the composite tree is shown below.